Som-Energia/somenergia-generationkwh/docs/inversions.markdown

     - No penalties applied
 - Regular divestment
     - After the waiting period
-    - Penalties apply: 1% of the pending capital or 4€ if lower
+    - Penalties apply: 1%-4% of the pending capital or 4€ if lower
+        - (TODO: Contract says so but concrete conditions not clear)
 - Amortizations:
     - Every year at the aniversary of the purchase date